seanchrisjones/digital-work-sample/README.md

 organization, design, test coverage, and documentation.
 We're looking for a thoughtful solution that fully implements and tests all requirements and demonstrates your problem solving ability and thought processes.
 We ask that you don't over-engineer, but don't over-simplify.
-As a rule of thumb, try to timebox your solution to no more than 8 hours.

 ## UI Addendum